Drakkar-Software/OctoBot-Docs/Usage/Frequently-asked-questions-FAQ.md

 strategy your OctoBot is using.

 For example: when using the default settings, the simple mixed strategy evaluator is using the 1 hour timeframe as the shortest one.
-Since it\'s a technical evaluator based strategy, it will update every hour.
+Since it's a technical evaluator based strategy, it will update every hour.
 In this setup, your OctoBot will create new trades every hour it sees an opportunity.
 There might be hours with no opportunity and no order creation.

-I updated my OctoBot and now it\'s not starting anymore.
+I updated my OctoBot and now it's not starting anymore.
 --------------------------------------------------------

 This is probably due to an issue in your **tentacles** folder.
 Try removing it and restarting your OctoBot, it will download the latest versions of each tentacle and should fix the problem.

-How to follow my OctoBot\'s trading activity ?
+How to follow my OctoBot's trading activity ?
 ----------------------------------------------

 When your OctoBot places an order or has a order that is filled, it will